venombolteop/Banall/README.md

 # Ban All Bot

-- This is a Sudo Based Members Banning Bot
+- This is a Admin Based Members Banning Bot

 # Commands
 - ping